 The employee should enter into the labour contract after reviewing and understanding the various clauses.
-It is important to understand the terms about ‘probation period’, ‘notice period’, ‘nature of the employment -whether limited-term or unlimited term’ etc. The employment contract is entered into three counterparts, and the one copy is retained with the employee itself.
+It is important to understand the terms ‘probation period’, ‘notice period’, ‘nature of the employment whether limited-term or unlimited term’ etc. The employment contract is entered into three counterparts, and one copy is retained by the employee itself.

 Always complete due diligence checks before accepting any job offers.
 Learn more about the Employer by visiting their website details.
 You can also check their trade license details by accessing the ‘Unified Commercial Registration System’ maintained by the Ministry of the economy.